 1. Conservas de Peixe e Paté – Canned Fish and Patés

-- Doce de Abóbora (Pumpkin Jam) Paired with requeijão (similiar to ricotta cheese), you can find this duo on many restaurant menus which gives you a chance to taste the jam beforehand.
-You can also often find this sold with nuts, such as nozes (walnuts), amendõas (almonds) and pinhões (pine nuts).
+- Doce de Abóbora (Pumpkin Jam) Paired with requeijão (similar to ricotta cheese), you can find this duo on many restaurant menus which gives you a chance to taste the jam beforehand.
+You can also often find this sold with nuts, such as nozes (walnuts), amendoas (almonds) and pinhões (pine nuts).
+Doce de Abobora Recipe

 - Doce de Figo (Fig Jam) – Made from green Moscatel grapes and Black Mission figs, which are abundant in the southern regions, especially Algarve during August and September.
 Fig jam is great with hard cheese (my suggestion), on toast or mixed into breads and cakes.

-- Marmelada (Quince Paste or marmelo in Portuguese) – The perfect accompaniment to cheese, you can find this in any supermarket or grocery; but for the highest quality, and best variety, check out the gourmet shops and open markets.
+- Marmelada (Quince Paste or marmelo in Portuguese) – The perfect accompaniment to cheese, you can find this in any supermarket or grocery; but for the highest quality, and best variety, buy in Portuguese gourmet shops and open markets.
 The most famous variety of marmelada is from nearby Odivelas, a suburb of Lisbon.
 Marmelada is sold both in sealed plastic containers as well as in beautiful ceramic bowls but the container form is safe for travel.

 Some of Lisbon’s most famous brands of coffee can be easily purchased in bags of whole beans or grounds for home consumption at any supermarket or gourmet shop.
 My favorite brand for making on my own is Sical 5 Estrelas , but Nicola and Delta Cafés also have great home products, including pods and Nespresso-style capsules.
 You can also find some old-fashioned style “morning coffee” and the Café a Brasileira brand at the gourmet shops.
 For more information on the history and styles of Portuguese coffee check out Portugal’s Coffee: A Sumptuous and Delectible Treat.